cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deployments.md

 #### Deleting a Deployment

 1. Click **Delete** or **Force Delete** in the action menu.
-2. When prompted to verify that you want to remove the deployment, click **Yes**.
+2. When prompted for deployment removal confirmation, click **Yes**.

 ### Deployments details